jayavardhankaspa/Azure-ML-Training/README.md

 Hence we can fully represent or encode an image into number by using a three dimensional vector.
 And size of the vector required for a given image would be `height * width * depth`.

-> It is important to use uniform aspect ratio for all the images; preferably a square.
-And image data is typically normalized by subtracting the mean pixel value in each channel (R,G & B) from all the pixels in the image.
+> Preprocessing Steps: It is important to use uniform aspect ratio for all the images; preferably a square.
+And image data is typically normalized by subtracting the mean pixel value in each channel (R,G & B) from all the pixels in the image.Also we might want to do to clean the input images include rotation, cropping, resizing, denoising, and centering the image.

 ## Text Data